AndreiDob/TrafficLightsYOLO/README.md

 - Install PyCharm and configure it to use the newly created environment

 ### Run the system
-Data preprocessing For preprocessing the data, a user needs to download and unzip the Driveu dataset.
+For preprocessing the data, a user needs to download and unzip the Driveu dataset.
 Next, the user has to run the preprocess labels.py script found in the preprocessing module.

 This scrip requires the following command-line arguments:
 - min width - Minimum width of the bounding boxes
 - min height - Minimum height of the bounding boxes
 - label - Location of label file to be used
 - image - Location of the folder where all the image folders are contained